kglogins/circlek-automated-spinning-2019/README.md

 _**number**_ variable needs to be filled with numbers.

-Also make sure you have installed Selenium package.
+Make sure you have installed Selenium package.

+_**index.py**_ is the file you need to execute in order to run the script.

 ## Author